EamonNerbonne/ExpressionToCode/README.md

  * Detect when type parameters to methods are superfluous - issue 13.
  * Detect when nested lambda parameters require type annotation - issue 14.
  * See all [http://code.google.com/p/expressiontocode/issues/list open issues].

-Requires .NET 4.0 (.NET 3.5 could be supported by omitting support for newer expression types, this would require a few simple source changes).

-If you have any questions, you can contact me via github or mail eamon at nerbonne dot org.

-See the documentation below, then download or [import it using NuGet](http://nuget.org/packages/ExpressionToCodeLib/), or checkout the source (license: Apache 2.0 or the MIT license, at your option)!

 `ExpressionToCode` API
 -----